mpv-player/mpv/DOCS/contribute.md

 - Don't use non-standard language (such as GNU C-only features).
 In some cases they may be warranted, if they are optional (such as attributes enabling printf-like format string checks). "#pragma once" is allowed as an exception.
-  But in general, standard C99 should be used.
+  But in general, standard C99 must be used.
 - The same applies to libc functions.
 We have to be Windows-compatible too.
 Use functions guaranteed by C99 or POSIX only, unless your use is guarded by a configure check.
 There is some restricted use of C11 (ask on IRC for details).